Final Fantasy XIV

 Final Fantasy XIV Overview

 Final Fantasy XIV: A Realm Reborn is yet another addition to the highly-acclaimed Final Fantasy franchise from the game giant, Square Enix.
 Enter the fantasy realm of Eorzea, a land embraced by the gods and forged by heroes.
-Play as one of five races, each with their own unique features and take your pick from eight combat classes and over 10 professions.
-Specialize in one class or mix them up to fit your own playing style.
+Play as one of five races, each with their own unique features and take your pick from 15+ combat classes and over 10 professions.
+Specialize in one class or mix them up to fit every situation.
 Follow a deep and engaging storyline while exploring a massive fantasy world chock-full of content that you’ve come to expect from a Final Fantasy game.

 Final Fantasy XIV Key Features: